bmaltais/kohya_ss/README.md

 - Max Norm Regularization is now available in `train_network.py`.
 [PR #545](https://github.com/kohya-ss/sd-scripts/pull/545) Thanks to AI-Casanova!
   - Max Norm Regularization is a technique to stabilize network training by limiting the norm of network weights.
 It may be effective in suppressing overfitting of LoRA and improving stability when used with other LoRAs.
 See PR for details.
   - Specify as `--scale_weight_norms=1.0`.
 It seems good to try from `1.0`.
+  - The networks other than LoRA in this repository (such as LyCORIS) do not support this option.

 - Three types of dropout have been added to `train_network.py` and LoRA network.
   - Dropout is a technique to suppress overfitting and improve network performance by randomly setting some of the network outputs to 0.